-Mostly treatment with grommets are designed for children especially but it is not available in all areas.
+Mostly treatment with grommets is designed for children especially but it is not available in all areas.

 If a child has recurrent severe middle ear infections then tiny tubes are known as may be inserted into the eardrum to help drain fluid.

-For inserting grommets doctor first use a general anesthetic so that the child will be asleep and won’t feel any pain.
+For inserting grommets doctor first uses a general anesthetic so that the child will be asleep and won’t feel any pain.
 This procedure usually only takes about 15 minutes.
-The doctor allows the child to go home at the same day.
+The doctor allows the child to go home on the same day.

 With the help of eardrum open for several months.
 As the eardrum starts to cure, the grommet will naturally be pushed out of the eardrum and eventually falls out.